 Top of the page

-A subchorionic hematoma or hemorrhage is bleeding under one of the membranes (chorion) that surrounds the embryo inside the uterus.
+A subchorionic hematoma or hemorrhage is bleeding between the wall of the uterus and one of the sacs (chorion) that surrounds the embryo inside the uterus.
 It is a common cause of bleeding in early pregnancy.

 The main symptom is vaginal bleeding.
-But some women don't have symptoms.
+But some people don't have symptoms.
 They may find out they have a hematoma during an ultrasound test.

 In most cases, the bleeding goes away on its own.
-Most women go on to have a healthy baby.
+Most people go on to have a healthy baby.
 But in some cases, the bleeding is a sign of a miscarriage or other problem with the pregnancy.
-Your doctor may want to do a follow-up ultrasound.
+Your doctor or midwife may want to do a follow-up ultrasound.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.